AdobeDocs/campaign-web.en/help/v8/email/generative-sms.md

 ---
 audience: end-user
-title: SMS with the AI Assistant
+title: SMS with AI Assistant
-description: Get Started with the AI Assistant
+description: Get Started with AI Assistant
 exl-id: db0459e5-8759-42d9-8945-8c9667450527
 ---
-# SMS generation with the AI Assistant {#generative-sms}
+# SMS generation with AI Assistant {#generative-sms}

 >[!IMPORTANT]
 >
 >Before starting to use this capability, read the related [Guardrails and Limitations](generative-gs.md#generative-guardrails).
 ></br>
 >
->You must agree to a [user agreement](https://www.adobe.com/legal/licenses-terms/adobe-dx-gen-ai-user-guidelines.html) before using the AI Assistant in Adobe Campaign Web.
+>You must agree to a [user agreement](https://www.adobe.com/legal/licenses-terms/adobe-dx-gen-ai-user-guidelines.html) before using AI Assistant in Adobe Campaign Web.
 For more information, contact your Adobe representative.

-Once you craft and personalize your SMS messages to suit your audience, elevate your communication with the AI Assistant in Adobe Campaign Web, powered by innovative AI technology.
+Once you craft and personalize your SMS messages to suit your audience, elevate your communication with AI Assistant in Adobe Campaign Web, powered by innovative AI technology.

 This tool provides intelligent suggestions for refining your content, ensuring that your messages resonate effectively and maximize engagement.